How to Manage a Multi-Generational Workforce Effectively

-Why your company’s culture & environment matters
+Why your company’s culture and environment matters

 As Richard Branson once said, “Take care of your employees.
 They’ll take care of your business.”
-An environment that promotes opportunities, well-being, appreciation, and celebrates successes can go a long way to sustaining happy employees.
+An environment that promotes opportunities, well-being, and appreciation and celebrates successes can go a long way to sustaining happy employees.
 Your company’s culture is what supports your business strategy and key priorities, enhancing staff performance.
-According to research by Deloitte, “organizations that create a culture defined by meaningful work, deep employee engagement, job, and organizational fit, and strong leadership are outperforming their peers and will likely beat their competition in attracting top talent.”
+According to research by Deloitte, “organizations that create a culture defined by meaningful work, deep employee engagement, job and organizational fit, and strong leadership are outperforming their peers and will likely beat their competition in attracting top talent.”

-creating synergy AMONG a multi-generational team
+Creating synergy among a multi-generational team